siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 closure is the cause, and the higher density is the scalar reading of the same compaction.

+This same reading is consistent with the later effective-string reduction of a bounded Maxwellian closure.
+Part II, appendix 217 derives the line energy density

+$$
+\mathcal{T}=\int_{\Sigma}u\,dA
+$$

+as effective line tension along a thin closed tube.
+The present overlap argument is the transverse counterpart of that same ontology.
+The closed path is still one Maxwellian closure, not a new object.
+Coherent overlap increases the tangential closure stress carried along that path; the strengthened tangential stress then contracts the two transverse scales of the occupied cell, so the union extent $2V$ is driven to $V/2$ and the same total
+$2E$ is realized as $4u$.

 If exact in-phase overlap gives local density $4u$, then conservation forces the occupied three-dimensional extent of the merged coherent region to be